Skip to main content

 Application

-This certificate program is open for students who are already enrolled or plan to enroll in a MS or PhD program at UH.
-Students who are currently enrolled or planning to enroll in an MS or PhD program at the University of Houston can add the program as a concurrent certificate objective.
+Option A: Students who are currently enrolled or planning to enroll in an MS or PhD program at the University of Houston can add the program as a concurrent certificate objective.
 Please register for the program using our application form and make an appointment to discuss details for course enrollment.

-Individuals who are planning to enroll only for this certificate program:
+Option B: Individuals who are planning to enroll only for this certificate program:

 • An online application must be completed with the graduate school ApplyWeb Application